UK reopening: Did cinema chains just pull a rabbit out of the hat?

 That compares with a box office of 16.6 million pounds for the whole of May 2019, before the crisis.
 Box office revenue slumped by 76% year-on-year to 297 million pounds in 2020, the lowest on record in modern times, the cinema trade body said.

-Cineworld, the world’s second-largest cinema operator after AMC, said trading had topped its expectations, encouraging it to forecast a strong performance next week too, when Disney’s “Cruella” and Paramount thriller “A Quiet Place 2” are set to be released.
+Cineworld (CINE.L), the world's second-largest cinema operator after AMC (AMC.N), said trading had topped its expectations, encouraging it to forecast a strong performance next week too, when Disney's (DIS.N) "Cruella" and Paramount thriller "A Quiet Place 2" are set to be released. read more

 Shares in Cineworld, the only UK-listed cinema chain, were up more than 3%.